yvelikova/axway-open-docs/content/en/docs/apimgr_ref/api_mgmt_config_web.md

 : Select whether to enable routing to different front-end API versions from a single base path using a query string parameter (for example, `https://HOSTNAME:8065/api/helloworld?v=v1`).
 This setting is unselected by default, and the URL path-based version is used instead.
 When selected, you must enter a value in the next setting, **Query string version parameter**.

 **Query string version parameter**
 : Specifies the name of the query string version parameter used to route between different API versions (for example, a value of `v` requires `/my_api?v=1` in the query string, while `version` requires `/my_api?version=1`).
 The name of the parameter will also be published in the Swagger generated for the front-end API in the API Catalog.
-For a detailed example, see see [Configure API method-level authorization for client applications](/docs/apimgr_admin/api_mgmt_method_authz/).
+For a detailed example, see see [Configure API routing based on version query string](/docs/apimgr_admin/api_mgmt_version_routing/).

 **Idle session timeout (minutes)**
 : Enter the number of minutes after which idle API Manager sessions time out.
 Defaults to `60` minutes.
 Changing this value only affects logins made after the change.